-(24) Operating leases
+(24) Operating Lease

 The Company leases several parcels of land from the Science Park Administration with expiration date between December 2023 and December 2034.
 The Company can renew the leases upon expiration.
 The Company also entered into lease agreements for its buildings and certain machinery and equipment.
-Siliconware Technology (Suzhou) Limited also entered into lease agreements for its land use right and certain machinery and equipment.
-For years ended December 31, 2015 and 2014, the Company recognized rental expense amounted to \$490,132 and \$617,467, respectively.
+For years ended December 31, 2015 and 2014, the Company recognized rental expense amounted to \$384,650 and \$536,557, respectively.